 Do not overfill the fuel tank.
-The pressure in an overfilled tank may cause leakage and lead to fuel spray and fire.
+The pressure in an overfilled tank may cause leakage and lead to fuel sprav and fire.

-Automotive fuels can cause serious injury or death if misused or mishandled.
+Automotive fuels can cause serious iniury or death if misused or mishandled.

-The flow of fuel through a fuel pump nozzle can produce static electricity, which can cause a fire if fuel is pumped into an ungrounded fuel container.
+The flow of fuel through a fuel pump nozzle can produce static electricity. which can cause a fire if fuel is pumped into an ungrounded fuel container.

-Fuel ethanol and gasoline may contain benzene, which is a cancer-causing agent.
+Gasoline may contain benzene, which is a cancer-causing agent.